 The foundation of Garden Grove's current approach lies in its robust coordination infrastructure and experienced partners.
 The CCNC is operated by Volunteers of America (VOA), a provider with regional expertise and strong working relationships with the County of Orange.
-VOA's leadership, especially the program manager, has established a stable operational model that emphasizes client rapport; reducing incidents and enhancing program outcomes.
+VOA's leadership, especially the program established a stable manager, has operational model that emphasizes client rapport; reducing incidents and enhancing program outcomes.

 The City also benefits from dedicated street outreach resources, which are increasingly integrated with multidisciplinary teams that include law enforcement, city staff, street medicine providers, and mental health providers.
-This integrated approach is critical in supporting unsheltered individuals and connecting them to appropriate services.
+This integrated approach critical in supporting unsheltered individuals and connecting them appropriate services.